lingpy/lingpy/doc/source/docu/evaluate/alr.rst

-Automatic Cognate Detection (:py:mod:`~lingpy.evaluate.acd`)
+Automatic Linguistic Reconstruction (:py:mod:`~lingpy.evaluate.acd`)
 ============================================================

-.. currentmodule:: lingpy.evaluate.acd
+.. currentmodule:: lingpy.evaluate.alr

-This module provides functions that can be used to evaluate how well algorithms perform in the task of automatic cognate detection.
+This module provides functions that can be used to evaluate how well algorithms perform in the task of automatic linguistic reconstruction.

 Functions
 ---------